Shasta County, California

 Frequently Asked Questions

-With 3.27 months of supply, Shasta County is in a seller's market — but far more balanced than the frenzy of 2021-2022.
-Well-priced homes sell within 30-45 days, while overpriced listings sit.
-It's a market that rewards accurate pricing over wishful thinking.
+With about 3 months of supply, Shasta County is a seller's market — but far more balanced than 2021–2022.
+Homes are averaging 77 days on market.
+Well-priced, well-presented homes attract strong offers; overpriced homes still sit.

 Months of supply measures how long it would take to sell all current inventory at the current sales pace.
-Per the National Association of REALTORS® framework, ~6 months is the equilibrium between supply and demand: under 4 favors sellers, over 6 favors buyers, and 4–6 months is balanced.
-Shasta County currently sits at 3.27 months.
+Per the National Association of REALTORS® framework, ~6 months is the supply-demand equilibrium: below 4 favors sellers, above 6 favors buyers.
+Shasta County currently sits at about 3 months, putting us in seller's market territory.

 Ready to Make a Move?